rajinder-yadav/dm-css/README.md

 ## Lists

-Style to apply to both order and un-ordered list and its list items.
+Style to apply to both order and un-ordered list and list items.

 ### Bullet marks